Updated October 21, 2015

 - NOW Foods Astaxanthin.
 Take 4mg twice daily or 10 mg once daily.
 A strong antioxidant from microalgae.
 Present in krill oil and fish such as salmon, this carotenoid antioxidant has proven especially helpful in treating osteoarthritis.

 - Integrative Therapeutics Glucosamine Sulfate and Chondroitin.
 Take 1 tablet three times daily.
 Glucosamine Sulfate is a powerful ingredient for joint health and builds joint cartilage.
 Studies show it is even more effective when combined with omega-3s.
-The benefits are further enhanced by combining with Davinci Laboratories Niacinamide 500mg tablets three times daily.
+The benefits are further enhanced by combining with Thorne Research Niacinamide 500mg tablets three times daily.
 This form of B3 does not produce flushing when taken in large amounts.

 - Integrative Therapeutics Curcumax Pro.
 Take 2 daily of this combined Boswellia and Turmeric anti-stiffness formula.